Balitang Bisdak: Overview

-Broadcast from GMA TV Cebu, Balitang Bisdak delivers news and features across Cebu province, Cebu City, Metro Cebu, Central Visayas (including Negros Oriental, Bohol and Siquijor but these two latter provinces were currently moved to the Negros Island Region) and Eastern Visayas (covering Northern Samar, Western Samar, Eastern Samar, Biliran and Leyte).
+Broadcast from GMA TV Cebu, Balitang Bisdak delivers news and features across Central and Eastern Visayas.
 Reports are provided by GMA's regional news teams, with Cebuano and Waray as common languages.

 It airs weekdays from 5:10–5:40 PM on GMA Cebu (TV-7), and via relay stations in Tacloban, Bohol, Dumaguete, Calbayog, Borongan, and Ormoc.
 A delayed radio broadcast airs at 6:00 PM on DYSS 999 AM.

 National replays aired Tuesdays at 11:50 PM on GTV’s “Regional TV Strip” (May 2020–July 2021), and the show is also available worldwide via GMA News TV International.

 History

+1999-2014: As Balitang Bisdak

 The newscast premiered on Channel 7 Cebu on October 4, 1999, with Bobby Nalzaro as its solo anchor after joining GMA Cebu in 1997.
 Atty.
 Rose Versoza joined him in 2009 and remained until 2015.

 In July 2013, to strengthen its commitment to delivering credible and comprehensive regional news, the newscast began airing internationally on GMA News TV International, alongside Balitang Amianan (now One North Central Luzon) and One Mindanao.

+2014-2016: As 24 Oras Central Visayas

 Balitang Bisdak ended its 15-year run on November 7, 2014, and rebranded as 24 Oras Central Visayas starting November 10.

+2016-Present: As GMA Regional TV Balitang Bisdak

 However, on February 1, 2016, 24 Oras Central Visayas reverted to the Balitang Bisdak branding after over a year, mirroring GMA Dagupan’s return to Balitang Amianan.

 On November 13, 2017, Balitang Bisdak was relaunched in the style of sister newscasts Balitang Amianan and One Mindanao, expanding its reach across Central and Eastern Visayas via simulcast on relay stations in Tacloban, Bohol, and Ormoc.
 Veteran correspondent Alan Domingo joined Bobby Nalzaro and Cecille Quibod-Castro as co-anchor.

 On July 29, 2019, following the launch of GMA Regional TV Weekend News, Balitang Bisdak unveiled updated graphics, a new logo, and opening titles featuring scenes from its coverage areas.
 It also introduced a more relaxed studio setup with couches, aiming to create a living room-like atmosphere that fosters closer connection with viewers.
 Additionally, the show began welcoming live studio audiences every Friday.

 On June 29, 2020, GMA Regional TV suspended Cebu’s program production due to the worsening COVID-19 crisis in Cebu City, merging it with GMA Iloilo’s One Western Visayas.
 Cebuano language reports were transmitted to Iloilo and broadcast across the Visayas.
 During this period, the program operated under the unified title One Western Visayas–Balitang Bisdak.
 During the merger, the program adopted a multilingual format, using Filipino in studio presentations and airing Hiligaynon, Cebuano, and Waray reports, marking the return of such a format since One Mindanao.
 Bobby Nalzaro returned as co-anchor on July 2.
 The merger ended on July 10, with the Cebu-based program resuming in Cebuano on Juy 13.